diMorillas/ongAnimales/README.md

 # 🐾 Animalot el Clot

-## 🚀 Descripción
+## 🚀 Descrition

-**Animalot el Clot** es una plataforma web para la adopción de animales, desarrollada como parte del proyecto de segundo año de Desarrollo Web.
-Permite consultar una lista de animales disponibles para adopción, incluyendo 4 gatos, 4 perros y 2 pájaros e interactuar para que estos sean adoptados por usuarios ya predefinidos.
+**Animalot el Clot**  is a web platform for animal adoption, developed as part of the second-year Web Development project.
+It allows users to browse a list of animals available for adoption, including 4 cats, 4 dogs, and 2 birds, and interact to have these animals adopted by predefined users.

 ---

-## 💡 Tecnologías utilizadas
+## 💡 Stack

 - **HTML5**
 - **CSS**